MicrosoftEdge/pushnotifications-demo/README.md

-# pushnotifications-demo

-Demo for cross browsers push notifications.
+# Web Push Notifications Tutorial

+This is a tutorial and demo for web push notifications that work in modern web browsers.

 ## How to use

-This demo requires access to a mongodb instance and a few environment variables:

-* `DATABASE_CONNECTION_URI`: The connection string to your `mongodb`
-* `VAPID_PUBLIC_KEY`: The public key to share
-* `VAPID_PRIVATE_KEY`: The private key to use
+First, install all Node.js dependencies via `npm install`.

+This demo requires access to a mongodb instance for storing push subscription info to send push updates at some other point in time.
+It also requires specifying a public and private key for identifying your server to the push service's server.
+These keys, known as VAPID public/private keys, can be generated and printed to the console when first executing the site.
+The site can be executed by running `node index.js` which will start a server on port `4000`.
+You'll need to populate those keys as environment variables and execute `node index.js` again to ensure that push messages can be configured from your server.

-If you are using VS Code you can set them in your `launch.json` file as follows:
+If you are using VS Code you can set the environment variables mentioned above in your `launch.json` file as follows:

 ```js
 {